Years of Experience

 When it comes to location, the highest average paycheck (approximately $100K annually) can be spotted in Hartford, Conn.; New York, N.Y. (around $90K), Columbus, Ohio (about $83K), and Boston, Mass. ($77K) are the next top-paying cities.
 On the lower end is Evansville, Ind. at $38K.
 Across SS&C Technologies, Inc.'s U.S. offices, employees in the state of New York earn the most, taking home $91K per year.

 Certifications and Degrees

-The highest-paying skill in this position seems to be SQL; individuals who report it as part of the repertoire have a median income of $88K per year.
-A relatively widespread skill at SS&C Technologies, Inc. is Microsoft Excel; more than a third of employees use it for work.
-Employees also tend to know Financial Analysis, C#, and Microsoft SQL Server.
+The highest-paying skill in this position seems to be Project Management; individuals who report it as part of the repertoire have a median income of approximately $113K per year.
+It's pretty common to find people here who know Microsoft Excel; slightly more than half consider it a key competency.
+Financial Reporting, General Ledger Accounting, and Financial Analysis were also reported by many survey participants.

 Benefits and Perks

 To plan for old age, a fair number of workers maintain savings accounts through the company's 401(k) plan.
 The vast majority of survey participants can count on health insurance, and nearly all survey participants have dental coverage as a benefit.
 Some other perks are a casual working environment, stock options, tuition reimbursement, life insurance, and a company cell phone.